Yoshinobu Yamamoto: 2025: Back-to-back titles, World Series MVP

 In Game 2 of the 2025 World Series against the Toronto Blue Jays, Yamamoto again threw a complete game, striking out eight while allowing only one run on four hits.
 He became the first pitcher to throw multiple complete games in the same postseason since Madison Bumgarner in 2014, the first to do it in back-to-back games since Curt Schilling in 2001 and the first Dodger to do so since Orel Hershiser in 1988.
 He started again in Game 6, pitching six innings, striking out six, and allowing one run on five hits for his second win of the series.
 One day later, he came out of the bullpen to pitch 2 2/3 scoreless innings to close out the Dodgers' World Series victory in 11 innings.
 He was named the World Series MVP for his performance, which included three wins, a 1.02 ERA, and 15 strikeouts.
-Yamamoto was the first pitcher to get three road wins in a World Series, the first to be credited with three wins in a World Series since Randy Johnson in 2001, and the fourth pitcher ever to win Games 6 and 7 (the only one along with Johnson to do so on zero rest)).
+Yamamoto was the first pitcher to get three road wins in a World Series, the first to be credited with three wins in a World Series since Randy Johnson in 2001, and the fourth pitcher ever to win Games 6 and 7 (the only one along with Johnson to do so on zero rest.)

 Yamamoto was named a finalist for the 2025 NL Cy Young Award, finishing third in the voting.
+In addition, Yamamoto was named to the All-MLB First Team as one of the starting pitchers.

+2026

+Yamamoto was again assigned as the Dodgers' starting pitcher for opening day, earning a win against the Arizona Diamondbacks in six innings by allowing only two runs and striking out six.
+On June 13, Yamamoto took a perfect game through 72/3 innings against the Chicago White Sox until an error by Mookie Betts demoted the bid to a no-hitter.
+The no-hitter went through 8 innings until a leadoff home run by Tristan Peters in the ninth inning ended the bid.

+On July 4, Yamamoto was selected for his second consecutive All-Star Game appearance.
+That same day, he would match his career–high of 10 strikeouts against the San Diego Padres, leaving them scoreless through seven innings.
+On July 19 in Game 1 of a doubleheader against the New York Yankees, Yamamoto achieved his first MLB regular season complete game, allowing four hits and two earned runs while striking out seven batters.